 On October 23, 2000, the System responded that health benefits are not considered accrued financial benefits and there has not been a diminishment or impairment of health benefits.
 On August 28, 2001, an order denying injunction was issued.
-Motions for summary disposition were files by the parties; and oral argument on the motions was heard on April 5, 2002.
+Motions for summary disposition were filed by the parties; and oral arguments on the motions were heard on April 5, 2002.
 Subsequent to a September 3, 2000, Circuit Court opinion for the System, an order was issued granting the System's motion for summary disposition and dismissing the case.
 On September 16, 2002, plaintiffs filed a claim of appeals with the Court of Appeals.
+Both parties have now filed briefs and are awaiting scheduling of oral argument.

 While the case has not been certified as a class action, an adverse decision could have a bearing on how the System responds to increasing prescription drug costs.
-It is estimated an adverse ruling would require the pension fund to come up with an additional \$181 million by 2003, assuming current benefits are continued.
+It is estimated an adverse ruling would require the System to come up with an additional \$181 million, assuming current benefits are continued.
 That figure would be proportionally higher if population growth in the System continues at about 4% annually.